 Personally, I did not find these ads annoying: after all, we are bombarded and constantly solicited by advertisements on the Internet, in the street, on TV on the radio.
 The arrival of the advertisement on our shelves seems to be a logical evolution of this system.

-What strikes most is the screen: you can not say that the quality is top.
-It is even significantly lower than my iPad 2 or the previous Fire 7 inch.
+What strikes me most is the screen: you can not say that the quality is top.
+It is even significantly lower than my iPad 2 or the previous Fire 7-inch.
 These two tablets offer brighter colors than Fire.

-By cons, the Fire has a better definition than the iPad 2 and this feels immediately.
+By cons, the Fire has a better definition than the iPad 2 and this feels immediate.

-The screen format is a bit embarrassing with some websites that lack width to display the information correctly.
-That said, after a few days of adaptation the format is not so boring as what I thought.
+The screen format is a bit embarrassing with some websites that lack the width to display the information correctly.
+That said, after a few days of adaptation the format is not as boring as I thought.